-The University of the Future Roadmap contains several recommendations the Division of Diversity, Equity and Inclusion (DEI) hopes to implement with an intention of creating an ideal campus for those who don’t have the luxury of fitting into the status quo.
+The University of the Future Roadmap contains several recommendations the Division of Diversity, Equity, and Inclusion (DEI) hopes to implement with the intention of creating an ideal campus for those who don’t have the luxury of fitting into the status quo.
 As Rowan expands, so does the need for the Division of DEI to address a broad spectrum of issues accurately.

 “Since that time, we’ve made big strides, and I’m proud,” Senior Vice President of DEI Dr. Monika Shealey said.
 “We started before George Floyd and the pandemic, so it positioned us well to be active in what was happening around the country.”

 While the Division of DEI understands the need to recruit and retain more students of color that reflect the community Rowan calls home, they also seek to help create a safe environment for students of different genders and individuals classified as neurodivergent.

 “We are preparing to launch a center for neurodiversity services in the fall where neurodivergent students can go and get help.
 Their families also can get assistance to better support their family members.
 We would actually be the only [University] in the state of New Jersey with one,” Shealey said.

 Neurodiversity is a relatively young civil rights movement centered around learning and disability, which argues that diverse neurological conditions result from standard variations in the human genome.
 While neurodiversity is often associated with autism spectrum disorder (ASD), it can also apply to individuals with other conditions such as dyslexia.

 Shealey stated that the Division of DEI looked to colleges that have already implemented neurodivergent initiatives like Vanderbilt University, whose engineering school hopes to make a more equitable learning experience for students with autism.